If blackheads keep showing up on your face, it’s time to learn how to banish those unsightly blemishes.

 - The peel should be removed with warm water, and you can gently press out any blackheads that are left behind.
 After removing blackheads, use a natural toner on skin to cleanse and tone your pores.

-- Use your metal extractor tool to gently press out the remaining blackheads.
-Don’t totally go to town on your face – if you have a lot and it’s going to take more than 5 minutes to remove all of them, then do one section (i.e. your forehead) and resolve to do the other sections of your face at another time a few days later.
+- Use your metal extractor tool to press out the remaining blackheads gently.
+Don’t totally go to town on your face – if you have a lot and it’s going to take more than 5 minutes to remove all of them, then do one section (i.e. your forehead) and resolve to do the other parts of your face at another time a few days later.

 - Follow-up with a natural toner like the ( apple cider vinegar toner) to normalize your pH and clean the pores.